Plan Your Trip

 Since we're on a calm and relatively shallow stretch of the Chattahoochee, non-swimmers go tubing with us often.
 The rapids aren't classed, and only a few swimming holes have water deeper than 5’.
 Anyone who can't swim should wear one of the life-jackets we provide, and all kids age 12 and under are required to take a life-jacket.

-No guide or lifeguard accompanies you on the river, but our waterslides do have a lifeguard on duty.
+No guide or lifeguard accompanies you on the river.

 Yes, every participant must have someone 18 or older sign for them.
 You can download and print a waiver to be signed by a parent or guardian.